Safety and Welfare Policy statement ...........................................................................

 (ii) The safest method of entry and any additional precautions required.

 (b) Confined space entry will on all occasions require a written Method Statement, and a Permit to Work.
-Permits to Work can only be obtained from the Occupational Health and Safety Unit, and the Estates Manager.
+Permits to Work can only be obtained from Senior Management and the Safeguarding Lead.

-(c) Confined space entry will be notified to the Occupational Health, Safety and Security Manager in good time before it takes place.
+(c) Confined space entry will be notified to the Safeguarding Lead in good time before it takes place.

 (d) Only those persons who have received full and proper training from an approved training provider will enter a confined space.

-(e) These restrictions will apply to all contractors undertaking work for the Training company, or work on the Training company’s premises as well as the Training company’s own employees.
+(e) These restrictions will apply to all contractors undertaking work for EDLounge Ltd., or work on EDLounge Ltd.’s premises as well as EDLounge Ltd.’s own employees.

 13.4 Environmental Noise

-(a) Under The Control of Noise at Work Regulations 2005 (SI 2005 No.1643) where the Noise level in the workplace causes concern amongst employees, or creates difficulty hearing normal speech, or alarms as full noise assessment will take place.
+(a) Under The Control of Noise at Work Regulations 2005 (SI 2005 No.1643) where the noise level in the workplace causes concern amongst employees, or creates difficulty hearing normal speech, or alarms, full noise assessment will take place.

 (b) High levels of noise will be reduced by structural modification where possible, and full and proper maintenance of equipment.

-(c) The Training company will not allow exposure to noise levels above 75 dB(A) without a full risk assessment and the provision of the most appropriate equipment in the circumstances.
+(c) EDLounge Ltd. will not allow exposure to noise levels above 75 dB(A) without a full risk assessment and the provision of the most appropriate equipment in the circumstances.

 (d) Provision of hearing protection is a last resort method, and must only be considered for short duration exposure.